 This website, which now showcases all my writing, was originally conceived as something quite different.
 It was a blog about Newcastle upon Tyne, a city in which I was a student for three years and with which I fell whole-heartedly in love.
 Through that blog, I was trying to show to friends at university and a wider audience that Newcastle has far more to it than a Southener stereotype imagines, or that most students allow their eyes to be opened to.
 Unfortunately, time caught up with me and I left the toon to do a master’s degree elsewhere.
 The blog remains unfinished – at some point, I hope to return to it.
 My heart is still very much in Newcastle, and the posts remind me of what the city did for me, so I have kept them as a part of this website.
-They’re backdated to fake, older dates so they sit at the bottom, for those who are interested.
 Although they’re immature, simple pieces mainly on places to go in the city, I’ll always have a soft spot for them.
 Most days I think about what I would do were it to be a proper project; I know I will someday live in Newcastle and write about it to my heart’s content.
 Until then, allow for my young university self keeping some nostalgic posts.
 Their existence is explained in full here, in what was my website’s old ‘About’ section:

 Student at Newcastle giving the toon credit where it’s due.
 Explained: